 - You were arrested and detained in relation to bail or AVO conditions that were varied, dispensed with or where such conditions no longer exist.

-Our unlawful arrest lawyers are experienced in advising clients in Queensland.
+Our unlawful arrest lawyers have experience in advising clients in Queensland.

 For example, we assisted KW in his claim against the Queensland Police.

 KW’s case was as follows.
 Whilst KW was going about his own business at a McDonalds restaurant in Surfers Paradise, he was approached by a police officer who spoke to him in a rude manner.
 He was later assaulted by the police, taken to the police station and placed in custody.
-He was charged with public nuisance and assault officer in execution of duty before being transferred to the Southport Holding Cells.
-The charges against him were eventually withdrawn.
+Police laid charges of public nuisance and assault officer in execution of duty before transferring him to the Southport Holding Cells.
+Finally, the charges against him were eventually withdrawn.

-Our firm represented KW in his claim against the police which was settled.
-KW was paid compensation for the unlawful behaviour of the police.
+Our firm represented KW in his claim against the police which they settled.
+KW got compensation for the unlawful behaviour of the police.
 Read more about his case here.

-If you are interested in reading about the other clients that we have assisted, you can view our list of false arrest and unlawful imprisonment case studies here.
+If you have an interest in reading about the other clients that we have assisted, you can view our list of false arrest and unlawful imprisonment case studies here.